-Experts believe that around 25 per cent cases of erectile dysfunction have psychological causes.
+Some experts believe that up to 25 per cent cases of erectile dysfunction – especially in younger men – have psychological causes (iii).
 Some of these include anxiety, stress, depression and relationship problems.
-Indeed, according to the Men’s Health Forum, 90 per cent of men affected by depression also have complete or moderate erectile dysfunction).
+Indeed, according to the Men’s Health Forum, 90 per cent of men affected by depression also have complete or moderate erectile dysfunction (ii) ).
 Certain physical health problems are also strongly linked with it, including the following:

 If you have diabetes, your risk for erectile dysfunction can increase dramatically.
-It’s thought that 75 percent of men aged 60-64 with diabetes are affected by erectile dysfunction, as are up to 25 per cent of men with diabetes aged 30-34.
+It’s thought that 75 percent of men aged 60-64 with diabetes are affected by erectile dysfunction, as are up to 25 per cent of men with diabetes aged 30-34 (ii).

-Around 30 percent of men who have had a cancerous prostate gland removed via a radical prostatectomy, where the prostate gland is removed, experience erectile dysfunction.
+Around 30 percent of men who have had a cancerous prostate gland removed via a radical prostatectomy, where the prostate gland is removed, experience erectile dysfunction (ii).

 Certain hormonal conditions, such as an overactive or underactive thyroid gland, Cushing’s syndrome (a condition that affects the production of the hormone cortisol) and hypogonadism (which causes very low testosterone levels) are associated with ED in some men.